yusufcinaar/yusufcinaar/README.md

 # Hi, I'm Yusuf Çınar 👋

 ## About Me
-Computer Engineering student with a strong foundation in software development, web technologies, and data analysis.
+Information Systems and Technologies student with a strong foundation in software development, web technologies, and data analysis.
 Passionate about creating innovative solutions and learning new technologies.

-🎓 Computer Engineering Student at Turkish University
+🎓 Information Systems and Technologies Student at Turkish University
 💻 Focused on Web Development & Mobile Applications
 🌱 Currently learning Advanced Web Technologies and Mobile Development
 📫 How to reach me: yusufcinar011@gmail.com